nirgn975/portfolio/content/posts/2020/chapter-4-simple-twitter.md

 After that, we're going to check that the password has a minimum length of 8 and maximum of 30, this is just something we want to enforce on our users, this is some best practices (to make the password long), so if we'll have a breach in the future and our database will be dumped, our users passwords not only encrypted, they're long enough so it will be hard to brute force them.

-And those checks are passed we can update the password and return some success message with the new user information.
+When those checks are passed we can update the password and return some success message with the new user information.

 ```typescript
 /**